stormchaserroleplaying/stormchaserRPG/Spells/Cantrips/Evocation/index.md

 **Components:** V, S<br>
 **Duration:** Instantaneous

-*A frigid beam slows down attackers.*
+*A frigid beam of blue-white light slows down attackers.*

 Make a ranged spell attack against a target that you can see within range.
 On a hit, it takes 1d8 + your spellcasting ability modifier cold damage, and its speed is reduced by 10 feet until the start of your next turn.